riscv-software-src/riscof/docs/source/testformat.rst

 The test target
 ^^^^^^^^^^^^^^^
-The :ref:`test target <test_target>` can include a RISC-V Instruction Set Simulator (ISS), a RISC-V emulator, a RISC-V RTL model running on an HDL simulator, a RISC-V FPGA implementation or a physical chip or ohter model type.
+The :ref:`test target <test_target>` can include a RISC-V Instruction Set Simulator (ISS), a RISC-V emulator, a RISC-V RTL model running on an HDL simulator, a RISC-V FPGA implementation or a physical chip or other model type.
 Each of the target types offers specific features and represents specific interface challenges.
 It is a role of the  :ref:`target shell <target_shell>` to handle different targets while using the same :ref:`architectural test pool <architectural_test_pool>` as a test source.

 ..
 The RISC-V processor (device) configuration
 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^